Mission and Objectives

 All IU Southeast students should -

-- Understand that consultants offer assistance and feedback for all writing projects at any stage of development, from brainstorming topics to thoughts on final drafts.
+- Consultants offer assistance and feedback for all writing projects at any stage of development, from brainstorming topics to thoughts on final drafts.

-- Understand that TWC consultants welcome writers of all backgrounds and abilities.
+- Consultants welcome writers of all backgrounds and abilities.

-- Understand that there are many ways to seek writing assistance from TWC: Live Chat, Skype™, e-mail, telephone, or in-person at either of the two campus locations (KV 208 and Library).
+- The ways to seek writing assistance from TWC: Live Chat, Skype™, e-mail, telephone, or in-person in Knobview 237.

 All IU southeast students who have visited TWC should-

-- Understand the value of a writing conversation when creating or revising any document.
+- Value of a writing conversation when creating or revising any document.

-- Realize the importance of preparing for a consultation: bring assignment sheet or directions, copies of drafts, copies of sources, notes from class, and a positive attitude.
+- Importance of preparing for a consultation: Bring assignment sheet or directions, copies of drafts, copies of sources, notes from class, and a positive attitude.

-- Demonstrate self-reliance by choosing which phase of the writing process, which writing skills, and which portions of their writing sample on which to focus during the consultation.
+- Distinction between phrases of the writing process, which writing skills, and which portions of their writing sample on which to focus during the consultation.

-- Understand and successfully incorporate suggestions offered during a consultation.
+- Incorporation of writing suggestions offered during a consultation.

-- Demonstrate ability to locate and apply documentation guidelines as needed.
+- Location and application of documentation guidelines as needed.

-- Gain confidence in completing a range of writing tasks.
+- Value of confidence in completing a range of writing tasks.

-All FYS students who attend The Writing Center (TWC) orientation should be able to do the following:
+All students who attend First-year Seminar (FYS) orientation should be able to explain the following regarding TWC:

-- Locate basic information about TWC (hours, locations, phone number, and all ways that students can seek a writing conversation in TWC).
+- Basic information about TWC (hours, locations, phone number, and all ways that students can seek a writing conversation in TWC).

-- Understand that writing consultations are free and require no appointment.
+- Writing consultations are free and require no appointment.

-- Explain preparation for and the process of a writing center consultation.
+- Preparation for and the process of a writing center consultation.

-- Appreciate that TWC is a place where all students should come for friendly, constructive writing guidance and feedback for all writing projects.
+- TWC is a place where all students should come for friendly, constructive writing guidance and feedback for all writing projects.